 1 – Plumbing.
 The water inlet is 3/8 G thread (also known as 3/8 BSPP) and is under the drip tray on the left side (all descriptions are from the barista’s point of view).
-Most machines are also fitted with a 1/4″ or 3/8″ John Guest push-fit adapter for use with potable water polyethylene tubing and adapters for this purpose but I can only get 1/4″ in North America, so I didn’t ship you any.
+Most machines are also fitted with a 1/4″ or 3/8″ John Guest push-fit adapter for use with potable water polyethylene tubing.
 The water line to the machine must have it’s own dedicated shut-off valve.
 In addition to being a good idea, this is also happens plumbing code.
 You knew this of course.

 2 – Drain.
 The sump under the drip tray requires a connection to a drain.
 But you knew this also.
-A flexible hose with an approximately 17mm interior diameter and a hose clamp (neither of which are in the box, so don’t bother looking) are ideal for this purpose.
-Prepare the drain hose but don’t connect it just yet.
+A flexible hose with an approximately 17mm (5/8″) interior diameter and a hose clamp (neither of which are in the box, sorry) are ideal for this purpose.

 3 – Electricity.
 Electrical code in North America mandates the use of GFCI (Ground Fault Circuit Interrupter) receptacles in areas where appliances are used in close proximity to water.
 European code mandates the use of circuit breaker GFCIs in the electrical panel.
 Wherever you are, this would definitely qualify as an “appliance in close proximity to water” and you should definitely use a GFCI.
 Even good coffee isn’t worth the risk of not doing so.
 Please consult a qualified electrician if you are unsure.

 Presumably this goes without saying, but I’ll say it anyway: the cup warmer is like the hood of a car, once it is removed there are lots of potentially dangerous bits exposed if you really go looking for them.
 After you plug in the machine, don’t touch anything inside other than the control interface.